World Alzheimer’s Month: Challenging the Stigma

 ADI calls for care to be “person-centered… and underpinned by robust care plans”.
 Clinical approaches that lead to better CMS compliance are about safety and empowerment, allowing persons living with dementia to enjoy meaningful quality of life.

-To learn more about how to achieve CMS compliance, register for the free webinar hosted by McKnight’s and sponsored by GuideStar, "Comprehensive behavioral health compliance: Are you prepared?".
+To learn more about how to achieve CMS compliance, access the webinar hosted by McKnight’s and sponsored by GuideStar, "Comprehensive behavioral health compliance: Are you prepared?,” presented by Steven Posar, MD, Founder and CEO of GuideStar Eldercare.